Handling Spousal Support Issues in Pleasanton and surrounding areas throughout Alameda, Contra Costa & San Joaquin Counties

-In marriage, the income levels of both spouses are not always equal.
-If one parent stayed at home raising children or was unemployed for a period of time, it can be difficult to adjust to the reduction in income during and after a divorce.
-Temporary alimony can help a spouse through the transition period.
-For longer marriages, permanent alimony may be available to provide a spouse with ongoing support.
+In marriage, the income levels of spouses are not always equal.
+If one spouse stayed home raising children or was unemployed for a time, it can be difficult to adjust to the income reduction during and after a divorce.
+Temporary alimony can help a spouse through the transition period of a pending divorce.
+Other types of longer-term alimony may also be available to provide a less financially-advantaged spouse with ongoing support.

-At The Bickerton Law Firm, APLC, I represent clients in divorce and other family law matters in the Central Valley.
-As an experienced Livermore alimony attorney, I understand the effect alimony payments can have on your future.
-I work diligently to resolve disputes as quickly and cost-effectively as possible, including resolving disputes in negotiation or mediation.
+If you need legal assistance with alimony, whether as the spouse seeking or contesting this issue, you can turn to The Bickerton Law Firm.
+As a Livermore alimony attorney representing clients in the Central Valley, I understand the effect alimony payments can have on your future.
+I work diligently to resolve disputes as quickly and cost-effectively as possible, both through negotiation and mediation.
 However, if litigation becomes necessary, I will be ready to stand up and protect your rights in court.

 - Length of the marriage